logo-b81fc6af2faedb728fbd5fa5eeed23730c5b8be653318097907f3f0a5adbc5a6

 Affected Communities & Regions

-• Thohoyandou & Mutale (South Africa): Search and rescue operations continue for missing persons swept away by the Mutale River during the peak surge.
+• Thohoyandou & Vhembe (South Africa): Search and rescue operations continue for missing persons, including 5-year-old Siyanda Baloyi, while the SANDF assists in rebuilding destroyed village infrastructure.

 Local Landmarks & Interest